 Concepts and methods for data analysis, information and scientific visualization, and effective communication of technical data.
 Topics include: mathematical foundations; scalar, vector, and tensor field visualization; multivariate visualization; and tree and graph visualizations.
 Applications are drawn from social-network analysis; environmental and space science; and medical imaging.
 Evaluation based on examinations, programming exercises, and a project.
-(Formerly Visualization and Computer Animation.)
 Prerequisite(s): course 160 or equivalent.
 Concurrent enrollment in course 161L required.
-S. Lodha, A. Pang

 5 Credits